by Ellen Landauer

 In the stop puppy biting video I described, what does the future hold for the pup and owner?

 The lovely assurances by the trainer that the dog will see the owner as the source of all good things are an empty promise.
-Once the pup's desire has been turned into avoidance and/or submission, there is one thing the owner can almost never fully recover - the complete and open trust the pup so longed to invest in them.
+Once the pup's desire has been turned into avoidance and/or submission, there is one thing the owner can almost never fully recover - unless they learn a new way - the complete and open trust the pup so longed to invest in them.

 The pup will survive, may even look good as he enjoys treats and toys.
 BUT - driving the pup away when he is most trusting, vulnerable and passionately attracted to you is a betrayal of his aliveness.

-If his natural temperament is strong, the built-up stress from accumulation of repressed energy can become a danger.
+If his natural temperament is strong, the built-up stress from accumulation of repressed energy can lead to aggressive behavior.
 The explosive nature of bound energy can result in chronic aggression that leads to a serious bite.
 In dogs of milder temperament, shyness and skittish behavior may occur - along with a possible fear-biting issue.

-Driving away a trusting pup is like reprimanding and shoving away a child who runs up to you and clasps your legs or climbs into your lap.
+Driving away a trusting pup that is mouthing you is like reprimanding and shoving away a child who runs up to you and clasps your legs or climbs into your lap.
 Would you treat a child that way?
 Such treatment almost assuredly results in an emotionally damaged adult - who may, like a pup treated similarly - become a danger to others.

-Even if a young dog is in a family with children or elderly, calm, knowledgeable supervision not only will make the grown dog safer in the long run - but it will open you to the deepest possible emotional connection with them.
+Even if a young dog is in a family with children or elderly, calm, knowledgeable supervision will make the grown dog safer in the long run - and it will lead to the deepest possible emotional connection with them.
 It will make ALL training much easier!

 Most people want to avoid dealing with feelings that are triggered by the puppy's open, fully alive demeanor.
 By learning how to stop puppy biting and crush the 'bad' behavior, most people avoid the real issue.

-They cannot tolerate the fully alive, contactful nature of this vibrant, pulsating creature because they themselves lack that aliveness.
-They don't want the pup to show them what they are missing.
+The unspoken issue is that they cannot tolerate the fully alive, contactful nature of this vibrant, pulsating creature because they themselves lack that aliveness.
+They don't want the pup to show them how much aliveness they are missing.

 When people avoid their own lack of full contactfulness and aliveness by using contactless training methods with their dogs, they crush their own potential for personal growth.
 I was once such a person.